djjudas21/puppet-freeradius/README.md

 ```

 ##### `ip`
-The IP address of the client.
+The IP address of the client or range in CIDR notation.
 For IPv6, use `ipv6addr`. `ip` and `ip6` are mutually exclusive but one must be supplied.
 Default: `undef`.

 ##### `ip6`
-The IPv6 address of the client. `ip` and `ip6` are mutually exclusive but one must be supplied.
+The IPv6 address of the client or range in CIDR notation. `ip` and `ip6` are mutually exclusive but one must be supplied.
 Default: `undef`.

 ##### `shortname`
 A short alias that is used in place of the IP address or fully qualified hostname provided in the first line of the section.
 Required.